falcosecurity/falco/brand/README.md

 ### What is Falco?

-Falco is a Runtime Security project originally built by Sysdig, Inc.
+Falco is a Runtime Security project originally created by Sysdig, Inc.
-Falco was donated to the CNCF in October 2018.
+Falco was contributed to the CNCF in October 2018.
 The CNCF now owns The Falco Project.

 ### What is Runtime Security?